litenova/LiteBus/README.md

     _mediator.SendAsync(command);
 ```

-**Note:** In such scenarios, the LiteBus will only deliver the message to the direct BaseClass handler it there is any.
+**Note:** In such scenarios, the LiteBus will only deliver the message to the direct base class' handler if there is any.